 4: Chickens have an amazing ability to detect motion

-5: Chickens have extremely poor night vision
+5: Chickens have poor night vision

 Special light-sensitive receptors, found in the retina are responsible for night vision.
 These ‘receptors’ are called ‘rods’ Daytime vision requires other receptors called ‘cones’.
 A chicken’s eye has alot of cones.
 This gives chickens their amazing abilities to see different color spectrums but it means that chickens heavily depend on light to see things.